PCNs issued by local authorities are issued with a code from the list below. London and outside London have some differences, but most are the same.

 Off-street parking (car parks)

 These only apply to council-run car parks, although private companies may use similar codes and wording.
-Legal requirements for signage on car parks for the most part just require that they are clear, rather than being specific designs published by government as on street signs must be.
+Legal requirements for signage on car parks for the most part just require that they are clear, rather than being specific designs published by the government as on street signs must be.

 70: Parked in a loading area during restricted hours without reasonable excuse